MoGaber/coursework_and_assignments/README.md

 # coursework_and_assignments

-The courswork and assignments I finshed in my undergraduate institution.
+The courswork and assignments I finshed as an undergraduate student.